 You will find there is a great deal of variation in the timber used on garden buildings.
-On the very cheap sheds you are likely to find that the planks of wood for the walls are just sawn timber (i.e., will have a rough finish) and each of these boards will overlap the one above.
-Some boards are cut in a feather edge finish (i.e. If you look end on to the plank it will appear triangular) and these overlap each other.
+On the very cheap sheds, you are likely to find that the planks of wood for the walls are just sawn timber (i.e., will have a rough finish) and each of these boards will overlap the one above.
+Some boards are cut in a feather edge finish (i.e. If you look on to the end of the plank it will appear triangular) and these overlap each other.
 In my view these are better than the square planks of wood as the feather edge makes for a smoother finish.

 Both of these are OK if you are on a small budget but it’s vital that the timber is not wafer thin.
 You need to ensure that the boards are at least 12mm thick so the wood can cope with changes in weather conditions.
 Any less than that and there is a good chance the boards will split during any long hot spells of weather.
 You will find that some of the cheap sheds are made from boards only 6 mm thick which is crazy.
 These boards will not last more than a few years at best.

 As important is how much the boards overlap each other.
 Ensure that there is at least 22mm (¾ in) on each board.
 Any less than this you will find that when the boards shrink during any hot spell gaps will appear.
 Always ask the question BEFORE you buy and don’t be fobbed off with any fluffy answers.
 I do know you need at least that amount as I made sheds for over 20 years.

 The next popular option is shiplap cladding.
 Traditionally this cladding was flat with a lip on the top and channel on the bottom so they fit together.
 This ensured a smooth surface on the inside and a profile on the outside.
 This is how shiplap was in the early 1980s.